Cryxyemi/Simple-RAT/README.md

 I will not be held accountable for any illegal activities.

 ## ❓ Info ❓
-Simple RAT is a Remote Access Tool that use Pycord to control remotely a pc
+Simple RAT is a Remote Access Trojan that use Pycord to control remotely a pc

 ## ⚙ Setup ⚙